jgreathouse9/jgreathouse9.github.io/_pages/publications.md

 </details>

 The Stata [vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/StataVignette.md) for this command may be found here.
-It replicates the public example from the replication file of [Li (2024)](https://doi.org/10.1287/mksc.2022.0212).
+It replicates the results of [Li (2024)](https://doi.org/10.1287/mksc.2022.0212) who uses [HCW (2012)](https://doi.org/10.1002/jae.1230) as an example.
 The paper describing the Stata command is forthcoming, and is joint work with Jason Coupet and Eric Sevigny.